-THE MASTER’S IN TRANSLATIONAL MEDICINE (MTM) PROGRAM PROVIDES OPPORTUNITIES FOR STUDENTS FROM DIVERSE ACADEMIC BACKGROUNDS TO GAIN EXPERTISE IN APPLYING TRANSLATIONAL SCIENCE AND ENGINEERING APPROACHES TO PRODUCE PRACTICAL SOLUTIONS AND IMPACT HUMAN HEALTH.
+THE MASTER’S IN TRANSLATIONAL MEDICINE (MTM) PROGRAM PROVIDES OPPORTUNITIES FOR STUDENTS FROM DIVERSE ACADEMIC BACKGROUNDS TO GAIN EXPERTISE IN APPLYING TRANSLATIONAL SCIENCE AND ENGINEERING APPROACHES TO PRODUCE PRACTICAL CLINICAL SOLUTIONS THAT WILL IMPACT HUMAN HEALTH.

 - Clinical Evaluation courses focused on understanding testing of products in a clinical trial setting; and

 - Business Principles and Entrepreneurship courses that will give students the ability to consider legal, economic, organizational, regulatory, clinical, and technical issues associated with translating knowledge or technology into real-world use.